taekim-dev/product-api/README.md

 A simple RESTful API built with Django, which provides access to product data.

+## Live Demo

+This ProductAPI is used as a backend for the portfolio website 'Click and Collect'.
+You can visit the live demo [here](https://click-and-collect2.netlify.app).

 ## API Endpoints

 The following API endpoints are supported: